 These individuals all had different backgrounds and life experiences, but they all shared a common belief in the importance of self-control.

-While Stoicism may not be for everyone, it can be beneficial for those who are able to practice it.
+While Stoicism may not be for everyone, it can be beneficial for those who can practice it.

 How Can You Tell If You Have a Stoic Personality Type?

-People who are Stoic tend to be unemotional and level-headed.
+Stoic people tend to be unemotional and level-headed.